-With October just around the corner, it's not too early to think about getting ready for the Fall season, and organizing and preparing your home is a great place to start
+Sadly, summer will start winding down soon, so it's not too early to think about getting ready for the Fall season, and organizing and preparing your home is a great place to start

-Start outside you home with all those beautiful summer plants that are starting to fade away.
+When the air starts to get chilly, start outside you home with all those beautiful summer plants that are starting to fade away.
 Clear out your flower beds, window boxes, gardens and potted plants.
 Store your decorative pots/containers in the garage or shed.
 Next, move onto your patio and cover larger furniture pieces with protectors and store smaller items so they won't be damaged by the upcoming colder and harsher weather.
 Collect all the outdoor toys that were used over the summer and store them a plastic tote or toss them if they are broken.

 Next, move to the garage which was a busy place over the summer with lots of activity and lots of stuffed dropped in it.
 Put away all the camp chairs, bikes, sports equipment, and gardening supplies and make room for the car.
 While you're at it, clean out your car and make sure you have a basic winter emergency kit for it.